allenai/ai2thor/README.md

 --------------------------------------------------------------------------------

-AI2-THOR is a photo-realistic interactable framework for AI agents.
+AI2-THOR (The House Of inteRactions) is a photo-realistic interactable framework for AI agents.

-## Tutorial

-Please refer to the [tutorial page](http://ai2thor.allenai.org/tutorials/) for a detailed walkthrough.

 ## News
 * (4/2018) We have released version 0.0.25 of AI2-THOR.
 The main changes include: upgrade to Unity 2017, performance optimization to improve frame rate, and various bug fixes.
 We have also added some physics functionalities.
 Please contact us for instructions.